 On 17 March 2020, all Schengen Area Member States approved a plan proposed by the EU Commission to close the external borders of the territory, for a period of at least 30 days, as the most extreme measure taken by the block to halt the further spreading of Covid-19.

 The travel ban was affecting all non-EU nationals during this time period, except long-term residents, family members of EU nationals and diplomats, cross-border and healthcare workers, and people transporting goods.
 The entry ban has been extended several times.
-The entry ban for Sweden is now valid until 31 August 2020, as per a new decision announced on 2 July 2020.
+The entry ban for Sweden is now valid until 30 October 2020.
 However, with the decision to extend this entry ban and following the EU Commission's recommendations, certain nationals and people with essential need or function in Sweden will be exempted from this entry restriction.
 This includes people coming to study in Sweden.
 See more information on the Government website here.
-(Updated on 2 July 2020)

-This means that admitted non-EU students will be able to enter Sweden in August to start their studies.
+This means that admitted non-EU students will be able to enter Sweden to start their studies.

 Can I fly to Copenhagen Airport (in Denmark) to come to Sweden and Lund in autumn?